cesareuseche/cooking-nana-backend/README.md

     After that, you can use /recipes/<int:position> endpoint to obtain the specific recipe
 ## Other

+### Script to populate database automatically for test (DATABASE MUST BE EMPTY)

+    To run this test, just navigate to folder: ./src/
+    Then apply this command:

+    `python dataAuto.py`

+    it will send 49 recipes with random ingredients to /recipes endpoint.

 ### [🙎‍♂️ About us]

 We are making this API as part of back-end of our final 4Geeks Academy Fullstack course project.